Mercury in fish: By nation

 Certain countries have cultural differences that lead to more fish consumption and therefore more possible exposure to seafood methylmercury.
 In Ghana, the local population traditionally consumes large quantities of fish, leading to potentially dangerous amounts of mercury in the bloodstream.

 In the Lower Amazon, mercury contamination in fish is driven by anthropogenic activities such as gold mining and deforestation, which release mercury into aquatic ecosystems.
 Studies report mercury concentrations in fish muscle tissue ranging from 0.01 to 0.67 μg/g, with carnivorous species like Plagioscion squamosissimus showing higher levels due to biomagnification, sometimes exceeding the World Health Organization's safety threshold of 0.5 μg/g.
 Local communities relying on fish as a dietary staple face potential health risks from mercury exposure.
 Mercury levels in aquatic species, including fish and shrimp (Macrobrachium amazonicum), indicate broader environmental contamination, particularly near mining areas.
 In the Amazonian Basin, during the rainy season, herbivorous fish dominate the diet of 72.2% of the women selected from a particular Amazonian village.
 Analysis also shows increase of mercury content in the hair of humans who eat fish on a daily basis in the Amazon.
+Recent evidence from western Pará shows that multiple fish species consumed by riverine communities contain elevated concentrations of mercury.
+Several carnivorous species surpassed international guideline values for mercury in fish tissue, and risk assessments based on local consumption patterns indicated that frequent fish consumers may exceed tolerable daily mercury intake.
+These findings reinforce concerns about chronic dietary exposure to methylmercury in Amazonian regions affected by gold mining activities.

 The most serious case of mercury poisoning in recent history was in the Japanese city of Minamata, in the 1950s.
 Minamata poisoning demonstrated that significant prenatal and postnatal exposure to high levels of methylmercury caused serious neurological problems.
 Minamata victims also showed higher than normal signs of psychiatric diseases, along with those diseases being caused by underlying neurological issues.

 A 2014 USGS survey of mercury levels in the United States water system found that methylmercury concentrations in fish were typically highest in wetland areas including the coastal plain streams in the Southeast.
 Fish methylmercury levels were also high in the Western US, but only in streams that had been mined for mercury or gold.